Low Value Purchase System

 • contributes to the Social Value outcome of increasing supply chain resilience and capacity by creating a diverse supply chain to deliver contracts including new businesses and entrepreneurs, SMEs and VCSEs

-• dynamic filters ensure that the right suppliers are notified about opportunities relevant to the common goods and services they are able to provide
+• dynamic filters make sure the right suppliers are notified about opportunities relevant to the common goods and services they are able to provide

 • fully compliant with the Public Contracts Regulations 2015